-In PRIMECLUSTER configurations, an Administrative LAN is a private local area network (LAN) on which machines such as the System Console and Cluster Console reside.
+In PRIMECLUSTER configurations, an Administrative LAN is a private local area network (LAN) on which machines such as the System Console and Cluster operation management PC reside.
 Because normal users do not have access to the Administrative LAN, it provides an extra level of security.
 The use of an Administrative LAN is optional.